cartesi/rollups/README.md

 ## Portal

 Portal, as the name suggests, is used to teleport assets from the Ethereum blockchain to DApps running on Cartesi Rollups.
 Once deposited, those Layer-1 assets gain a representation in Layer-2 and are owned, there, by whomever the depositor assigned them to.
 After being teleported, Layer-2 assets can be moved around in a significantly cheaper way, using simple inputs that are understood by the Linux logic.
 When an asset is deposited, the Portal contract sends an input to the DApp’s inbox, describing the type of asset, amount, receivers, and some data the depositor might want the DApp to read.
 This allows deposits and instructions to be sent as a single Layer-1 interaction.
 One could think of the Portal as a bank account, owned by the off-chain machine.
-Anyone can deposit assets there but only the DApp — through its output contract — can decide on withdrawals.
+Anyone can deposit assets there but only the DApp — through its voucher contract — can decide on withdrawals.
 The withdrawal process is quite simple from a user perspective.
 They send an input requesting a withdrawal, which gets processed and interpreted off-chain.
-If everything is correct, the machine creates an output destined to the Portal contract, ordering and finalizing that withdrawal request.
+If everything is correct, the machine creates a voucher destined to the Portal contract, ordering and finalizing that withdrawal request.

-## Output
+## Voucher

-An output is a combination of a target address and a payload in bytes.
+A voucher is a combination of a target address and a payload in bytes.
 It is used by the off-chain machine to respond and interact with Layer-1 smart contracts.
-When outputs get executed they’ll simply send a message to the target address with the payload as a parameter.
-Therefore, outputs can be anything ranging from providing liquidity in a DeFi protocol to withdrawing funds from the Portal.
-Each input can generate a number of outputs that will be available for execution once the epoch containing them is finalized.
+When vouchers get executed they’ll simply send a message to the target address with the payload as a parameter.
+Therefore, vouchers can be anything ranging from providing liquidity in a DeFi protocol to withdrawing funds from the Portal.
+Each input can generate a number of vouchers that will be available for execution once the epoch containing them is finalized.
-While the output contract is also indifferent to the content of the output being executed, it enforces some sanity checks before allowing its execution: Outputs are unique and can only be successfully executed once.
-Outputs are executed asynchronously and don’t require an access check.
-The order of execution is not enforced — as long as outputs are contained in a finalized epoch and were not executed before, the contract will allow their execution by anyone.
-The Output module ensures, however, that only outputs suggested by the off-chain machine and finalized on-chain can be executed.
+While the voucher contract is also indifferent to the content of the voucher being executed, it enforces some sanity checks before allowing its execution: Vouchers are unique and can only be successfully executed once.
+Vouchers are executed asynchronously and don’t require an access check.
+The order of execution is not enforced — as long as vouchers are contained in a finalized epoch and were not executed before, the contract will allow their execution by anyone.
+The Voucher module ensures, however, that only vouchers suggested by the off-chain machine and finalized on-chain can be executed.
 It does so by requiring a validity proof to be sent with the execute call.

 ## Validator Manager